jacobsalmela/spacewalk-k8s/README.md

 # Caveats

-At present, I can get Spacewalk to load up fine in a deployment, but it takes a little manual work to get there.

 The Dockerfile does most everything, but the last program `supervisord` runs is a sleep command and then installs Spacewalk and restarts the Web services.
-It's janky, but it seems to work at least for development.
+It's janky, but it seems to work--at least for development.
+It also seems to work fine if you kill the deployment and re-create it--the persistent storage portion is working so you don't lose anything.

 # Testing locally